Direct20/pwqRenderer/README.md

 This repo is a toy renderer implemented using C++ and OpenGL.

-The following features has been implemented:
+The following features have been implemented:
 ```
 Cube
 Texture: Diffusion Map; Normal Map; Specular Map; Emissive Map